The Focus Essay

 - Introduction: Describe your preliminary topic, the reasons why you selected it and your initial perspective on it.

-- Conclusion: Clear description of your newly defined research topic and the working hypothesis/thesis that will guide your research.
+- Conclusion: Clear description of your newly defined research topic and/or question and the working hypothesis/thesis that will guide your research.

 - Working Bibliography: 15-20 key sources that may be useful for your final research project.